Brody-Clark/docnsrt/CONTRIBUTING.md

 - When your work is ready, open a Pull Request (PR) **from your feature branch into dev**.
 - Fill out the PR template and describe your changes clearly.
 - Ensure your branch passes all tests and code style checks before requesting a review.

-### Merging

-- Feature branches are merged into dev after review and approval.
-- Periodically, dev is merged into main for releases.

-**Summary:**

-- Always branch off dev.
-- Always merge feature branches into dev via Pull Request.
-- Do not commit directly to main or dev unless performing a release or hotfix.